What the Match of the Day pundits made of Huddersfield Town's defeat to Manchester United

 “If you saw those lines then it wouldn't give you much confidence in VAR.”

-And although fellow pundit Leon Osman felt the system got the decision right, he believed there would have been no complaints if the system was used or not in this insistence.
+And although fellow pundit Leon Osman felt the system got the decision right, he believed there would have been no complaints if the system was used or not in this instance.

 “It's close but if you are going to use the system then you are going to have to make sure you get it right,” Osman said.